monksoftware/monredis/README.md

 also use this feature to [force all your keys to end up in a single redis cluster node by providing a prefix between `{}` brackets.]( https://redis.io/topics/cluster-tutorial#redis-cluster-data-sharding)

-## Todo

-- Transform to typescript or add typings
-- Improve packaging